agh-glk/fcs/docs/source/server/link_db.rst

    .. py:attribute:: priority_queue

       Priority queue storing links to be crawled with their priorities.
 This structure is based on the Berkeley DB Btree.

    .. py:method:: is_in_base(link)

-      Checks if the given link is already in database
+      Checks if the given link is already in database.

-      :param string link: searched link
+      :param string link: Searched link.
-      :return: information if the link is in database
+      :return: Information if the link is in database.
       :rtype: boolean

    .. py:method:: size()

+      Returns actual size of :py:attr:`found_links` structure.

+      :return: Number of links in found links' queue.
+      :rtype: int

    .. py:method:: add_link(link, priority, depth, fetch_time="")

       Adds given link to database.

-      :param string link: link to add
+      :param string link: Link to add.
-      :param int priority:
+      :param int priority: Link's priority.
-      :param int depth:
+      :param int depth: Depth of crawling tree (method of crawling tree depth calculating depends on the policy - for details see :ref:`CrawlingDepthPolicy`).
-      :param string fetch_time:
+      :param string fetch_time: Time of last link's processing.

    .. py:method:: get_link()

+      Obtains one link with highest priority.

+      :return: URL with highest priority.
+      :rtype: string

-   .. py:method:: change_link_priority(link, rate)
+   .. py:method:: change_link_priority(link, priority)

+      Changes link priority.

-      :param string link:
+      :param string link: URL.
-      :param int rate:
+      :param int priority: Link's new priority.

    .. py:method:: get_details()

       Returns additional information about the given link.

-      :return: List with 3 strings - priority, fetch date (could be an empty string) and depth of crawling tree (method of crawling tree depth calculating depends on the policy - for details see :ref:`CrawlingDepthPolicy`)
+      :return: List with 3 strings - priority, fetch date (could be an empty string) and depth of crawling tree (method of crawling tree depth calculating depends on the policy - for details see :ref:`CrawlingDepthPolicy`).
       :rtype: list of strings

    .. py:method:: close()